Isn’t it exciting when something unexpected happens? Something out of the ordinary?

 The best marketing plan is no marketing

 Marketing as we know it is not promotion.
 It is advocacy.
 This has always been the truth, but companies lose sight of this.
 Every company, no matter the industry, has a group of customers who are advocates for them.
 But, companies rarely think about this and go straight to thinking about advertising that captures people’s attention.
+You can navigate to this website for more about the Quality Control & Quality Assurance Labels.

 Of course, it doesn’t hurt that Beyoncé is famous.
 Otherwise who knows what could’ve happened.
 But, when one starts thinking about developing a new product or service the conversation quickly shifts to promotion.
 It shouldn’t.